The following information is for degree-seeking students only. Certificate students should refer to the “Certificate” section, below.

 Only students who complete the graduation application process by specified deadlines will be considered for graduation and included in the graduation ceremony program.
 All qualified students must submit a graduation application in order to receive their diploma, regardless of whether they plan to attend the graduation ceremony.

 To qualify for winter degree conferral, a student must satisfy all degree requirements by the end of the previous fall quarter.
 To qualify for spring degree conferral, a student must satisfy all degree requirements by the end of the previous winter quarter.
+To qualify for summer degree conferral, a student must satisfy all degree requirements by the end of the previous spring quarter.
 To qualify for fall degree conferral, a student must satisfy all degree requirements by the end of the previous summer quarter.

 Doctoral candidates must be mindful of additional deadlines to complete their dissertation/thesis in time to be eligible for degree conferral and participation in a doctoral hooding and a graduation ceremony.